Reduce your taxable income and save this EOFY

-The end of the financial year is fast approaching - are you ready?
+The end of the financial year is fast approaching.
 These are the best ways to reduce your income tax and access government incentives to accelerate your super savings before 30 June.

 If you are not able to salary sacrifice, you may be able to make personal after-tax contributions from your savings.
 There is a non-concessional contributions cap of $110,000.
-You may be able to reduce the amount of tax you pay.
-Use this form to apply for a tax deduction on your contributions so they are treated as concessional contributions—but this means they would count towards the lower $27,500 concessional contributions cap.
+You may be able to reduce the amount of tax you pay using this form to apply for a tax deduction on your contributions so they are treated as concessional contributions—but this means they would count towards the lower $27,500 concessional contributions cap.

-If you earn up to $57,016 between 1 July 2022 and 30 June 2023 you may qualify for the government co-contribution.
-You can make a voluntary after-tax contribution to your super before 30 June and the government will co-contribute 50c for every dollar you contribute up to a maximum of $500.
+If you earn up to $57,016 between 1 July 2022 and 30 June 2023 you may qualify for the government’s super co-contribution.
+You can make a voluntary after-tax contribution to your super before 27 June and the government will co-contribute 50c for every dollar you contribute depending on your salary, up to a maximum of $500.
 If you qualify, the co-contribution will automatically be paid into your super account.

-For more info on rates and thresholds, visit the ATO website.
+For more information about rates and thresholds, visit the ATO website.

-If your spouse has a low income, you may be able to claim a tax offset of up to $540 if you contribute to their super account.
-For more info on the spouse tax offset visit the ATO website.
+If your spouse earns a low income, you may be able to claim a tax offset of up to $540 if you contribute to their super account.
+For more information about the spouse tax offset visit the ATO website.

-Unsure how to make small, consistent contributions?
-Use our top up calculator find out how little contributions can make a big difference.
+Use our super top up calculator to find out how your contributions can make a big difference down the track.

 We are here to help.
-Make a phone appointment with one of our super specialists so you can aim to make the most of EOFY 2023.
+Book a chat with one of our super specialists so you can aim to make the most of EOFY 2023.

 Things to consider